Cluster Feeding: Signs, Timeline, and How to Manage

 All the changes in feeding patterns that can occur during those first few months of your little one’s life can be confusing.
 If you’re at all unsure, check in with your baby’s healthcare provider.

-In the meantime, here are some ways to check your baby is getting enough milk:
+In the meantime, here are some ways to check that your baby is getting enough milk:

 Pay attention to your baby’s feeding cues.
-If you’re breastfeeding, it’s hard to be sure exactly how much milk your little one’s had.
-Keep in mind that your baby’s feeding sessions can vary in length, and he’ll usually stop eating when he’s feeling full.
-If you’re bottle-feeding, you might be unsure whether your little one has gotten all the breast milk or formula he needs from the bottle.
-Signs that he’s still hungry might include putting his hand in his mouth or smacking his lips after draining the feeding bottle dry.
-Fidgeting or looking distracted mid-feed could mean he’s no longer hungry.
-As your little one’s feeding patterns become established, you’ll soon get to know his unique signals and cues.
+Breastfeeding can make it hard to know how much milk your baby has consumed, as feeding sessions vary in length, and babies usually stop when they are full.
+If you’re bottle-feeding, it can be tricky to tell if your baby has had enough.
+Signs of hunger may include putting their hand in their mouth or smacking their lips after finishing the bottle, while fidgeting or looking distracted might mean they’re no longer hungry.
+As you become familiar with your baby's feeding patterns, you'll recognize their unique signals and cues.

 Count those dirty diapers.
 What goes in must come out, so counting wet and poopy diapers is another way of keeping tabs on your baby’s intake of fluid and nutrients.
 After the first 5 days, around 6 or more heavy wet diapers and about 3 or 4 poopy ones every 24 hours is a good sign that your little one is getting enough milk.
-Incidentally, all those diapers — whether they end up filled with meconium, regular poop, or pee — could be earning you great gifts, discounts, and coupons.
+Incidentally, all those diapers—whether filled with meconium, regular poop, or pee—could be earning you great rewards.
 Download the Pampers Rewards app to get started.

 Will Cluster Feeding Make My Breast Milk Run Out?